Wyndham Championship: History

 Charlie Sifford competed in 1961, and became the first African American permitted to play in a PGA-sponsored event in the South.
 He led after the first round, and tied for fourth.

 In 2007, the event was renamed the Wyndham Championship when Wyndham Hotels & Resorts took over from DaimlerChrysler as title sponsor, and dropped "Greensboro" from the title.
-It moved from an autumn date to mid-August and is the last PGA Tour event before the FedEx Cup Playoffs, as one last chance to qualify for the FedEx Cup and retain their tour privileges if not already exempt.
+It moved from an autumn date to mid-August and is the last PGA Tour event before the FedEx Cup Playoffs, as one last chance to qualify for the FedEx Cup.

 The purse for 2015 was $5.4 million, with a winner's share of $972,000.

 On August 16, 2018, during the first round, Brandt Snedeker shot a 59.
 It was the tenth sub-60 round in the history of the PGA Tour, and just the third with a bogey.
 Snedeker shot a 27 on the inward nine, burying a twenty foot putt from the fringe to make history.

 The 2021 event featured a six-way playoff for first place, which was won by Kevin Kisner.
 This tied the PGA Tour record for largest number of participants in a sudden-death playoff.
 This also occurred at the 1994 GTE Byron Nelson Golf Classic and the 2001 Nissan Open.